simonbates/procdraw-old/README.md

 ### Prerequisites

-The Procdraw build is managed by an NMAKE Makefile and uses the Visual C++ command line build tools.
-NMAKE and the other build tools are distributed as part of Visual Studio.
-To get the build tools, install:
+The Procdraw build is done using the Visual Studio 2019 C++ command line build tools.
+To get the build tools, install one of the following:

+- Visual Studio Build Tools 2019 with the "C++ build tools" workload
-- Visual Studio 2017 with the "Desktop development with C++" workload
+- Or, Visual Studio 2019 with the "Desktop development with C++" workload

 ### Build